-EHR implementation is the process of integrating electronic health records within an agency.
+EHR implementation is the process of integrating electronic health records within an agency, whether you are moving from paper records or migrating from a different platform.
 With electronic health records, the members of your organization and the programs you work with all have access to clients’ records, linking everyone to a shared source of information.
 Fully implemented EHR systems help to keep everyone current about important details like client notes, service plans, and medical information.

 For behavioral health organizations, the advantages of EHR implementation are numerous.
 Our customers have spoken of improved communication between programs, the ease of viewing information across agencies, and the ability to generate reports for the purposes of quality assurance, quality improvement, and supervising.
 Altogether, these advantages, and others, allow agencies to realize greater outcomes for their clients.

 EHR implementation is an agency-wide venture.
 Everyone, from senior leaders to junior staff, must understand the value of the new system and buy into it to ensure success.

 The National Center for Biotechnology Information estimates that hospital EHR implementations usually take around six to eight months.
 But with the right team members and processes in place, we’ve seen that most EHR implementations for human services agencies take about four to six months.

 That being said, the time it takes to fully implement your EHR system depends largely on the complexity of your agency and your team’s project plan.
 If you’re a smaller agency initiating a new system, it would probably be quicker than it would be for a large organization replacing its existing EHR.